HALL OF FAME

 Dale Parsons

-Dale started sledding in the late sixties on a skidoo bought from Stanley Mayhew.
+Dale started sledding in the late sixties on a Skidoo bought from Stanley Mayhew.
 Dale and his wife Janice still spend many hours on their faithful Yamaha Venture.
-Ever since KASA started a groomed trail system Dale has volunteers many hours putting up signs, clearing trees with his chainsaw, collecting land permits and grooming trails of course.
-Dale served for many years on the KASA Board of Directors and has been a valued volunteer to Snowmobiling on Prince Edward Island.
+Ever since KASA started a groomed trail system, Dale has volunteered many hours putting up signs, clearing trees with his chainsaw, collecting land permits, and grooming trails.
+Dale served for many years on the KASA Board of Directors and has been a valued volunteer to snowmobiling on Prince Edward Island.

 Linda Constable

 Linda first became a PEISA board member in 1999 when she was asked to be one of the two Springside Snowmobile Association representatives to attend all the Snowmobile Association monthly meetings.
-By 2008 Linda had become even more active with the PEISA.
-She was asked to attend the International Snowmobile Congress in Boise, Idaho and after only attending once PEI was to host the 2009 International even.
-Linda was one of the key organizers in planning this event, which hosted over 400 delegates from Canada, United States, Sweden, and Russia.
-Linda contributed 100’s of volunteer hours to this event to help make it one of the most successful Congresses ever held.
-Linda represented PEISA at these International events for another 10 years and was elected to be Secretary-Treasurer of the International Snowmobile Congress which she still is today.
+By 2008, Linda had become even more active with the PEISA.
+She was asked to attend the International Snowmobile Congress in Boise, Idaho, and after attending once, PEI was to host the 2009 International event.
+Linda was one of the key organizers in planning this event, which hosted over 400 delegates from Canada, the United States, Sweden, and Russia.
+Linda contributed hundreds of volunteer hours to this event to help make it one of the most successful Congresses ever held.
+Linda represented PEISA at these international events for another 10 years and was elected Secretary-Treasurer of the International Snowmobile Congress, a position she still holds today.

-As a PEISA board member Linda worked on many different committee’s including the lead on different Snowmobile Shows held by the PEISA from 2008 to 2015.
-She was one of the main organizers on the successful PEISA Celebration Ride held in 2014 which was attended by over 125 snowmobile riders from Canada and United States.
-This was a three-day event that was recognized by the International Snowmobile Congress as the #1 event to promote “Go Snowmobiling” in Canada.
-Linda volunteered many years as a PEISA board member, and for her local club Springside Snowmobile Club.
-It is safe to say Linda has a huge role is putting the Prince Edward Island Snowmobile Association on the map.
+As a PEISA board member, Linda worked on many different committees, including leading various Snowmobile Shows held by the PEISA from 2008 to 2015.
+She was one of the main organizers of the successful PEISA Celebration Ride in 2014, attended by over 125 snowmobile riders from Canada and the United States.
+This three-day event was recognized by the International Snowmobile Congress as the #1 event to promote “Go Snowmobiling” in Canada.
+Linda volunteered for many years as a PEISA board member and for her local club, the Springside Snowmobile Club.
+It is safe to say that Linda has played a major role in putting the Prince Edward Island Snowmobile Association on the map.

 2018